May 8th, 2020 | High-flyers.

 Such a systematic approach helps in almost any area of life.
 But, it also has one serious downside: assessing yourself becomes even harder.
 Namely, you’ll suffer from many confounders throughout the process as you will sabotage yourself and struggle with a ton of cognitive errors.

 So, if you have analytic mind, this might be a path through the pain.
 For this reason, many high-achievers postpone the necessity to think about their future for as long as they possibly can and focus on more tangible problems related to their current research activities instead.
-They just don’t feel comfortable about approaching a question that can’t be answered using the scientific rigor: statistics and control condition.
+They just don’t feel comfortable about approaching a question that can’t be answered using scientific rigour: statistics and control conditions.

 2. Comfort Zone.